 When you’re out in the wilderness, the only barrier between you and anything ranging from a rotten time to severe injury is a solid first aid/emergency kit.
 Apart from the aforementioned (extra supply of emergency water and food, first aid kit), make sure your kit includes: a flashlight, extra batteries, whistle, all-purpose camp tool, poncho, waterproof matches, zip ties, and a crank-powered radio/battery.

 A solid essentials kit isn’t just good for camping.
 You should keep one in your car at all times - especially on longer road trips.
 You never know when the need will arise.
-You’ve heard the motto “be prepared” your whole life, and it’s cliche for a reason.
-It’s because it’s important.
+You’ve heard the motto “Be Prepared” your whole life, and it’s cliche for a reason.
+Because it’s important!

 Online First Aid / Emergency Kits to explore